Which country is cheaper, Greece or Belgium?

 Many of tourists come to Greece every year, as it's an extremely popular destination.
 It's safe to say that much of the Greek economy depends on tourism, and as such you can expect to see plenty of other visitors while traveling.
 However, it's also easy to avoid other tourists, and when at crowded destinations, the crowds still aren't too bad most of the time.
 In Athens, the Acropolis and Agora, along with the popular historical museums, can see large crowds and long lines during the busy summer months.
 Many large tour groups and cruise ship passengers arrive almost every day, so you can visit these places earlier or later in the day to avoid these groups.
 The various islands can also get crowded in the summer.
 Mykonos, Santorini, Corfu, and Rhodes are common stops for cruise ships, and when in port the towns on these islands can swell with tourists for a few hours during the day.
 Generally, the beaches on these islands popular island might see plenty of visitors, but they are not too crowded even then.
 For less crowded beaches, head to the areas of the islands away from the main towns and ports.
 Also, Crete is very large and offers enough quiet stretches of beach for those that seek them out.
 The mainland areas away from Athens also have plenty of secluded and low-key beach towns that don't see too many tourists.
 Either way, don't let the crowds scare you away, as Greece is worth the visit for its beauty and history.

 Belgium and Greece both offer a nice selection of activities for visitors.
-Many people usually spend more of their time in Greece than Belgium.
+Many travelers usually spend more of their time in Greece than Belgium because of the number of activities and things to do in the area.
+Usually, 3-7 days is a good amount of time for Belgium, and 5-14 days is enough time in Greece.

 Belgium is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.